gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 func Notify(depth uint, sig ...os.Signal) <-chan os.Signal
 ```

-Returning a receive-only channel, similarly to how package `time` operates.
-The only difference is by taking a channel as an argument, package `os/signal` can keep track of the user's notify channels, allowing for the multiple calls it mentions to expand the set of signals the channel will receive.
+Which returns a receive-only channel, similarly to how package `time` operates.
+The only difference is by taking a channel as an argument, package `os/signal` can keep track of the user's notify channels, allowing for the multiple calls it mentions to expand the set of signals the channel will receive, or calling `Stop()` to cease them.

-This is a very specific use case, however, and one that involves a global state, so you're better off finding another way to support something like this, if that's your goal.
+This is a very specific use case, however, so you're better off finding another way to support something like this, if you can.

 ## Conclusion

-I hope this gives advent readers a better understanding of Go's channel direction behavior and using channels to their full capabilities.
+Hopefully you have a better understanding of channel directions and how they might be used, and what they might express.
+Thanks for following along, Advent readers!

 ## About the Author
-Andy Walker is a Go GDE and co-organizer of [Baltimore Go](https://www.meetup.com/BaltimoreGolang/), as well as the primary orgnizer of the GopherCon Guide Program.
-He is a programmer in security research for a major cybersecurity company.
-He enjoys hardware, 3D printing, and talking way too much about philosophy.
+Andy Walker (@flowchartsman) is a Go GDE and co-organizer of [Baltimore Go](https://www.meetup.com/BaltimoreGolang/).
+He is a programmer in security research for a major cybersecurity company, and enjoys hardware, 3D printing, and talking way too much about philosophy.
 He can be reached at andy-at-[andy.dev](https://andy.dev).
-Twitter: [@flowchartsman](https://twitter.com/flowchartsman)